-The PEM-MBA is one of the new programmes in the corporate levels of management.
-The tuition fee covers all instruction during the three years; required books and other pedagogical materials including self-learning materials; coaching, tutoring and other intermodular support.
+The MBA-PEM is one of the new programmes in the corporate levels of management.
+The tuition fee covers all instructions during the period of study; required books and other pedagogical materials including self-learning materials; coaching, tutoring and other intermodular support.
 Programme Fee of ₹2,40,000 does not include travel and living expenses.
 On Confirmation of admission ₹40,000 for the first semester have to be paid before the commencement of the classes.